udacity/CarND-Advanced-Lane-Lines/writeup_template.md

 ###Camera Calibration

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

+The code used to compute the camera matrix and distortion coefficients can be found in the file "calibration.py".
+Here are the steps:

+1. Create a matrix of 6x9 object points which will represent the (x,y,z=0) coordinates of the calibration chessboards.
+2. Use the openCV function "findChessboardCorners" to identify each chessboard corner, and append the image and real wolrd coordinates of the corner to a multi-dimensional arrays consisting of an array of coordinates for each image.
+3. Repeat for each calibration image
+4. Once the corners have been identified in each image, calculate the camera matrix and distortion coefficients by feeding the image and real world arrays into the cv2.calibrateCamera function.

+The resulting distortion is demonstrated below:

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).